 KILL THEM AND BE FREE

 Archibald Lawrence Griffin, was not what you would call a bright man.
 Nor was he down-right dumb.
 But he was, none-the-less, a very troubled and unstable man.
 An uncaring cold man, egotistical, quick to blame others and selfishly needy.
 He had married his wife Angie, not for love, but for money.
 And the son and daughter she gave him, of little concern.

 He bought their house using his old man’s inheritance.
 Forgoing the funeral itself, in lieu of the barrister.
 When he lost his job at the factory he blamed everyone but himself and stewed in self-pity, brooding dark thoughts.
-The house took his inheritance money and his unsociable dark nature his job but it was his wife who drew his anger.
-His anger and despair.
-And the madness that soon would follow.
+The house took his inheritance money, his unsociable dark nature his job, but it was his wife who drew his anger.
+Anger, turning to despair and eventually madness, that soon would overtake him.

 Instead she married Archibald Griffin.
 Wed him in haste and against her parents wishes.
 For she had a secret growing inside of her that couldn’t be hidden much longer.
 A secret that if exposed before marriage would shame her fine pedigreed parents with social disgrace.